BPLIM/Workshops/ExternalServer/External_Server_Manual_202005.md

 ![](./media/CallR.png){width=50%}

   - Alternatively, you can open a Terminal and type R
-  - Please make sure R is in your PATH; type $PATH in the Terminal.
-If this is not the case, type PATH=$PATH:/usr/bin/
+  - Please make sure R is in your PATH; type \$PATH in the Terminal.
+If this is not the case, type PATH=\$PATH:/usr/bin/

 2. Using RStudio.

   - Open a Terminal and type rstudio
   - Please make sure RStudio is in your PATH; type $PATH in the Terminal.
-If this is not the case, type PATH=$PATH:/opt/bplimext/R/usr/lib64/rstudio/bib/
+If this is not the case, type PATH=\$PATH:/opt/bplimext/R/usr/lib64/rstudio/bib/

 Using julia
 ===========